MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 You can retrieve the 'raw details' on the health of the system.

->For the full documentation for the status API, check out [this section](https://microsoft.github.io/deployr-api-docs/9.0.1/?tags=User#status-apis) of the API Reference help.
+>For the full documentation for the status API, check out [this API Reference section](https://microsoft.github.io/deployr-api-docs/9.0.1/#status-apis).

 |Status API|Description|
 |----|-----------|